Australia’s second-busiest airport in its fastest-growing city will get a new lounge courtesy of American Express from 27 March.

 American Express Lounges in Europe

-- Stockholm (in Terminal 5 at Arlanda Airport; opened in May 2017)
+- Stockholm (in Terminal 5 at Arlanda Airport)

 Centurion Clubs in Latin America

-The American Express lounges outside of the US and Sydney are generally a few years older and don’t have the same design aesthetic and facilities but the Mexico City lounge was recently remodelled and is the largest in Latin America.
+The American Express lounges outside of Australia and the US are generally a few years older and do not have the same design aesthetic and facilities but the Mexico City lounge was recently remodelled and is the largest in Latin America.

 - Buenos Aires